-However, the visa application process can often seem quite daunting.
-But with a small population, many of whom are soon-retiring baby boomers, it does mean that Canada will desperately need to fill an assortment of jobs to ensure the gears of its economy continue to grind forward.
+The visa application process can, however, often seem quite daunting.
+But with a relatively small population, a large portion of which is soon-retiring baby boomers, it does mean that Canada will need to fill an assortment of jobs to ensure the gears of its economy continue to grind forward.

 Canada has an abundance of natural resources, including off-shore natural gas reserves and on-shore oil sands, and many positions are available in its energy sector as well as in its major cities where financial services, real estate and the communications industries are thriving.

 Expats should pay careful attention when they negotiate their salaries.
-The cost of living in Canada is certainly reasonable when compared to the likes of many of the Asian superpowers and European metropolises, but tax rates are high.
-Thus, a lucrative salary can be reduced significantly.
-By the same token, such deductions also mean that expats moving to Canada are able to take advantage of some of the country's fantastic infrastructural assets; namely, universal health insurance that grants near comprehensive coverage, to a high-standard healthcare system and free education at public schools that are well reputed.
+While the cost of living in Canada is certainly reasonable when compared to the likes of many of the Asian superpowers and European metropolises, tax rates are high, so a lucrative salary can be reduced significantly.
+Yet such deductions also give expats access to some of the country's fantastic infrastructural assets, namely universal health insurance that grants near-comprehensive coverage, a high-standard healthcare system, and free education at public schools, many of which are well reputed.

-One drawback that can be a source of worry, however, is the Canadian winter.
+One drawback that can be a source of worry are the fierce Canadian winters.
 Expats moving to the coastal and southern regions of Canada won’t suffer as much, but those heading for Calgary, Edmonton or elsewhere in the interior or Prairie provinces will need to prime themselves for the severe winter cold.
 Snow can cover the ground for nearly six months of the year in these areas and temperatures can drop to well below freezing during the peak of the bad weather.

-Typical of a well-developed, wealthy Western country, however, Canada’s buildings are well equipped to withstand freezing temperatures, and in some cases cities have even created heated underground pathways between malls, offices and apartment buildings so that residents can move from place to place in the warmth.
+Typical of a well-developed, wealthy Western country, however, Canada’s buildings are well equipped to withstand freezing temperatures, and in some cases cities have even created heated underground pathways between malls, offices and apartment buildings.

-Apart from the cold, most expats find that their quality of life improves in Canada.
-After all, Ottawa, Vancouver and Toronto all made the top 20 of Mercer's Quality of Living 2018 rankings, and most centres in the country offer a multicultural societal blend set against a backdrop of rugged and spectacular scenery.
+Apart from the cold, most expats find that their quality of life improves in Canada, with most centres in the country offering a multicultural societal blend set against a backdrop of rugged and spectacular scenery.

-Expats relocating to Canada will naturally need to learn more about the specific area in which they plan to settle but, overall, it is fair to expect a calm, peaceful and well-adjusted life in Canada.
+There's much to consider with a move to Canada, and those planning on relocating will need to take the time to learn the particulars of their intended city, but overall, it is fair to expect a calm, peaceful and well-adjusted life in Canada.